J-The-Fox/Game-Dev-Club/projects/examples/python/README.md

 This Goes Over Some Of The Python Basics As Well As Some Of The Modules I Find To Be Useful

-Some Of The Modules Include
+Some Of The Modules Included
 - pygame [Pygame.org](https://www.pygame.org/news), [GitHub](https://github.com/pygame/pygame), [PyPi](https://pypi.org/project/pygame/)
 - psutil [PyPi](https://pypi.org/project/psutil/)
 - requests [PyPi](https://pypi.org/project/requests/)